piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 **NOTE**

-> As show on the example above the **path** attribute can be a bundle resource e.g. `@JungiFooBundle/Resources/theme`.
+> As show on the example above a value of the **path** attribute can be a bundle resource e.g. `@JungiFooBundle/Resources/theme`.
 > This is possible thanks to using the `Symfony\Component\HttpKernel\Config\FileLocator` by the **XmlFileLoader**

-Inside the theme definition can be only defined:
+Inside a theme definition can be only defined:

 ```xml
 <!-- tags are optional -->